rileybathurst/CHK/README.md

 - how good are the animals if they become svg and whats the saving on that?
 - deer // alpaca leg second choice
 - clean out the print css
+- test the inc/welcome-email.php Im not sure about the variables

 contact us has some strange stuff going on with inline styles which could be kinda confusing in  a gutenberg style maybe I just remove them at this stage